 By the Numbers

 More than 12.4 million people live in Chad

 The average life expectancy is around 50 years old.

-Chad, considered one of the world’s poorest countries, has long been stifled by land-lock, high energy costs and a history of instability.
-According to the U.S. government, Chad relies heavily on foreign assistance for most investment projects.
-Eighty percent of Chad’s population lives below the poverty line.

-How Islamic Relief is Helping

-**EDITED**

-By the Numbers

-More than 12.4 million people live in Chad

-The average life expectancy is around 50 years old.

 Chad, considered one of the world’s poorest countries.
 The United Nations ranked the country 184 of 187 in 2014 on its human development index that looks at lifespan, education and economic status.
 Available data is scarce in Chad, but the most recent figures show that well over half the population lives in poverty.

 How Islamic Relief is Helping